manuelbieh/react-book/advanced-concepts/type-checking.md

 # Typechecking with PropTypes, Flow and TypeScript

 **Typechecking** is a simple method to avoid potential errors in an application.
-We have talked about basic principles to avoid potential errors, one of the most important being the existence of "pure" components meaning that components do not have side effects.
+We have talked about basic principles to avoid potential errors, one of the most important being the existence of "Pure" components meaning that components do not have side effects.
 The non-existence of side effects describe the situation in which the **same input parameters** \(in the case of React we are talking about **props** and **state**\) should always render the **same output**.

 We should be able to foresee and be clear about which props are passed into a component and how they are being processed.
 In order to achieve this, we can employ **typechecking** to make this process easier.
 JavaScript is slightly unusual in the sense that a variable which used to be **String** can easily be converted into a **Number** or even an **Object** without the JavaScript interpreter even complaining.